flatland-association/flatland-book/getting-started/env.md

 The actual reward structure has the following cases:

-- **Train has arrived at it's target**: The agent will be given a reward of 0 for arriving on time or before the expected time.
+- **Train has arrived at its target**: The agent will be given a reward of 0 for arriving on time or before the expected time.
 For arriving at the target later than the specified time, the agent is given a negative reward proportional to the delay.
   `min(latest_arrival - actual_arrival, 0 )`